Maui > Kauaʻi

 14-miles long, 3,600 feet deep, and a mile wide, Waimea Canyon offers breathtaking vistas, deep gorges, and all the splendor of this majestic canyon.
 Along the winding road (Route 550) there are numerous lookout points and vantage points for snapping pictures of the panoramic views.

 Lawai Valley is well-known as a healing sanctuary, because of the rich archaeological and cultural treasures found there.
 In 1904, early Japanese immigrants constructed 88 shrines to replicate the 88 temples in Shikoku, Japan, making it one of the oldest Buddhist temple sites in the United States.
 Also located in Lawai Valley is the National Tropical Botanical Garden, which is home to the largest collection of native Hawaiian plants on the planet, and more than 259 acres of lush gardens.

 Haʻena Beach Park (also known as Tunnels Beach) is regarded as the best place to swim or snorkel on the entire island during the summer months.
 It’s a wonderfully scenic 5-acre beach, nestled between the jagged emerald mountains and the turquoise ocean.
 In the winter, it’s a surfers paradise on the outside break, but swimming is not recommended.

 Hanalei Bay Beach Park (North Shore)

-Now THIS is paradise!
+Now, THIS is paradise!
 Imagine a huge bay circled by a beautiful beach with waterfalls and distant jagged cliffs steeped in rich tropical plant life.
-Calm in the summer and big waves in the winter, this North Shore beach is a favorite for water-sport enthusiasts, families and is rarely crowded.
+Calm in the summer and big waves in the winter, this North Shore beach is a favorite for water-sport enthusiasts and families and is rarely crowded.

 Polihale State Park (West Side)